No Answer Needed: Predicting LLM Answer Accuracy from Question-Only Linear Probes: Introduction

-Empirically, our approach identifies the activation‐space vector linking the average residual stream activations for correctly answered questions to those for incorrectly answered ones (similar to Burger et al.'s \cite{burger2024truth} for statement truthfulness).
-We test our approach on state-of-the-art open-source LLMs spanning three families and ranging from 7 to 70 billion parameters, and we observe that: \begin{itemize} \item For all models, in-distribution performance saturates at the middle layers. \item The probe trained using TriviaQA \cite{TriviaQA}, a dataset of questions on various topics, generalises to domain-specific knowledge datasets more effectively than baseline methods based on self-confidence or model-independent features of the input.
-However, all methods struggle to generalise to the GSM8K \cite{Cobbe2021TrainingVT} mathematical reasoning dataset, illuminating how predicting self-correctness is challenging for questions requiring deeper reasoning. \item Using the TriviaQA dataset, larger models require fewer training samples to learn a high-quality probe -- overall, however, 2560 samples are enough to saturate performance on almost all datasets \item Considering all datasets, the in-advance correctness signal is strongest for the largest model we test (Llama 3.3 70B). \item For models that answer ``I don't know'' without being explicitly prompted, doing so correlates with the question's position along the in-advance correctness direction, which therefore also represents a ``confidence'' direction. \end{itemize}
+Empirically, our approach identifies the activation‐space vector linking the average residual stream activations for correctly answered questions to those for incorrectly answered ones (similar to \citealp{burger2024truth}'s method for statement truthfulness).
+We test our approach on open-source LLMs spanning three families and ranging from 7 to 70 billion parameters, and we find: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Linear Separability:} We confirm that a correctness signal is indeed linearly separable in the activation space.
+A simple linear probe trained on TriviaQA \citep{TriviaQA} generalises to domain-specific knowledge datasets, outperforming non-linear baselines (XGBoost) that rely on model-independent question embeddings.
+This confirms that the internal activations contain unique, linearly accessible information regarding the model's own capabilities that is not present in the general semantic embeddings of the input. \item \textbf{Factual vs. Arithmetic Misalignment:} While the direction generalizes across factual domains (Trivia, Cities, People), it fails to generalize to mathematical reasoning (GSM8K).
+This indicates that "Factual Correctness" and "Arithmetic Correctness" may be distinct, orthogonal, or structurally misaligned vectors within the model. \item \textbf{Layer-wise Emergence:} For all models, the linear separability of correctness is low in early layers and saturates at intermediate transformer layers, suggesting the model's internal assessment of the prompt crystallizes mid-computation. \item \textbf{Correlation with Abstention:} For models that answer ``I don't know'' without being explicitly prompted, doing so correlates with the question's position along the in-advance correctness direction, suggesting this vector also captures an implicit confidence axis. \item \textbf{Scaling Trends:} The in-advance correctness signal is strongest and most consistent for the largest model we test (Llama 3.3 70B \citep{touvron2023llama}). \end{itemize}